travis-ci/travis.rb/README.md

    canceled: 2
 ```

-Show for how many days and builds the test are passing:
+Show for how many days and builds the test are passing on the default branch (usually `master`):
 ``` console
 $ travis overview streak
 Your streak is 4 days and 1 builds.